m00racle/newPong/docs/docs.md

 [x] : Modify score line according to the player goals

-[ ] TODO: Add more GameState to accomodate start of the game, pause, and players goals
+[x] : Add more GameState to accomodate start of the game, pause, and players goals

+NOTE: the variable to lead the printed player which has goals is not in the best practice since it just directly change local variable.

 [ ] TODO: Add rules to end the game in certain score line and make game over gameState

-[ ] TODO: Find out how to concatenate string in Lua!
+[x] TODO: Find out how to concatenate string in Lua!

+NOTE: link to documentation on [String concatenation on Lua](https://www.dannyguo.com/blog/how-to-concatenate-strings-in-lua/)

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**